-- 3/4 cup (75g) old-fashioned rolled oats (or quick oats)
+- 3/4 cup (64g) old-fashioned whole rolled oats (or quick oats)

-- 1 cup (100g) blueberries1
+- 1 cup (100g) blueberries*

-- 1/4 cup (30g) all-purpose flour
+- 1/4 cup (31g) all-purpose flour (spooned & leveled)

 - 1/4 cup (50g) granulated sugar

-- 1/4 teaspoon salt
+- 1/8 teaspoon salt

-- 1/2 teaspoon vanilla extract
+- 1/2 teaspoon pure vanilla extract

 - Brown the butter: Slice the butter into pieces and place in a light-colored skillet.
 (Light colored helps you determine when the butter begins browning.)
 Melt the butter over medium heat, stirring occasionally.
 Once melted, the butter will begin to foam.
 Keep stirring occasionally.
-After 5-8 minutes, the butter will begin browning-- you’ll notice lightly browned specks begin to form at the bottom of the pan and it will have a nutty aroma.
+After 5-8 minutes, the butter will begin browning– you’ll notice lightly browned specks begin to form at the bottom of the pan and it will have a nutty aroma.
 Once browned, remove from heat immediately and pour into a tupperware or a baking pan.
 Cover tightly, place in the refrigerator or freezer, and chill until solid.
 I always place mine in the freezer.
 It only takes about 45 minutes this way.

 - As the butter chills, whisk the remaining streusel ingredients together in a medium bowl.
 Set aside.

 - Preheat oven to 350°F (177°C).
-Lightly grease a 9-10 inch baking dish (circle, square, a skillet, or any similar size pan2).
+Lightly grease a 9-10 inch baking dish (circle, square, a skillet, or any similar size pan*).